 * DeadBabyComedy: Chief Wiggum confusing DWI with DOA.
 Also Homer laughing at the montage of car wrecks (and Troy [=McClure's=] attempts to make jokes during it).

 * FairWeatherFriend: Homer goes back to Moe's who is happy to welcome him despite badmouthing him the day before.

-* KarmaHoudini: Barney gets away with essentially kicking off the episode's main plot by urging the police to give Homer a breathalyzer test right after he flawlessly passed a field sobriety test.
+* KarmaHoudini: Barney gets away with essentially kicking off the episode's main plot by urging the police to give Homer a breathalyzer test right after he flawlessly passed a field sobriety test (granted, Homer beat Barney pretty bad in order to dissuade him from driving).
 After failing the breathalyzer test, the clearly sober-enough-to-drive Homer is arrested, stripped of his driver's license, forced to attend AA meetings, and gets into a bet in which he can't drink beer for a month; meanwhile, the obviously skunk-drunk Barney is allowed to drive off, even knocking one of the cops off a cliff as he speeds away.

-** Bart suffers no punishment for destroying Lisa's science fair project.
-When Lisa actually attempts to make him suffer some form of retribution, he responds by ''winning the science fair!''
+** Bart zigzags this after destroying Lisa's science fair project.
+When Lisa actually attempts to make him suffer some form of retribution (and gets him to repeatedly [[TooDumbToLive self inflict pain and humiliation onto himself]] in the process), he responds by ''winning the science fair!''

 ** YMMV.
 What Bart did was bad but Lisa's retribution was pretty mean spirited (it basically boils down to her embarrassing him in front of the entire school).
 Neither kid comes off as the clear "good guy" in the episode.